Employment Lawyers (Gold Coast, Brisbane & Sydney)

 We also help employers to differentiate when paid and unpaid overtime is appropriate, how various other entitlements operate, how to avoid workplace discrimination and how to fairly and legally terminate employees.
 Our experience also covers enforcing your employment agreements including what restraints and restrictions you can legally expect to uphold.
-Our Gold Coast team is well-versed in offering assistance to employers who are faced with prosecution by the Fair Work Ombudsman.
+Our employment law team is well-versed in offering assistance to employers who are faced with prosecution by the Fair Work Ombudsman.
 Our expertise allows us to assist clients in mediation, arbitration and in extreme cases, litigation.

 Discreet advisers on sensitive employment matters